jadianes/data-science-your-way/apps/winerama/README.md

     return render(request, 'reviews/wine_detail.html', {'wine': wine, 'form': form})
 ```

 We have done two modifications.
 The first one is to add the `@login_required` annotation.
+By doing so we allow access to this view function just to logged in users.
 The second is to use `request.user.username` as the user name for our reviews.
 The request object has a reference to the active user, and this instance has a `username` field that we can use as needed.

 Since we don't need the user name field in the form anymore, we can change that form class in `reviews/forms.py` as follows.